soo941226/soo941226/README.md

 Hi👋

-I'm an iOS developer, especially engineer!
+I'm an iOS developer, especially an engineer!
 I like talking about ways how to improvement the U.X. and codes.

 I always imagine myself that I would be a better person than yesterday's me.
 So I'm trying to know one each day.
-(But, you know...
-It is hard to do.
-So, like many ordinary people, sometimes I have a time to refresh watching comic or hearing rock)
+(But, as you know...
+It is hard to do)

 I love code, especially Swift.
-It helps me to communicate with people and world!😄
+It helps me to communicate with people and world!😄 I also like having time to watch comic or hear rock

-Now I'm interested in test.
+Now I'm interested in test☑︎.
 So I'm trying to write codes to testable.

 If I had to know something, I studied super hard and put a lot of efforts🔥, until I could teach someone.